VincentBounce/WindowsContextMenuTools/README.md

 # Windows Context Menu Tools

-This repository is a bundle of best Windows shell File Explorer context menu tools organized in cascaded menus.
+This repository is a bundle of best ***Windows shell File Explorer context menu tools*** organized in cascaded menus.

-All tools are condensed in command-lines using only Windows 10-11 built-in features.
-These commands are written into Windows Registry.
+All tools are condensed in command-lines **using only Windows 10-11 built-in internal commands**.
+These commands are written into Windows Registry when you install these tools.

-> Tested on Microsoft Windows 10/11 64-bits.
+> Tested on Microsoft Windows 10/11 Pro 64-bits.

 ---